Repository Structure

 • check_circle No install block → archive contents drop into the game root, skipping any bundled .openmods/ folder.

-• check_circle Only custom-path → mapped files/folders go to their destinations; the rest drop at the game root.
+• check_circle Only custom-path → mapped files/folders go to their exact destinations; the rest drop at the game root.

 info